 Overview

-In the SLP program, graduate student clinicians typically participate in four semesters of on-campus clinic courses.
-As students proceed through on-campus clinical education experiences and demonstrate proficiency in clinical competencies, they become eligible for part-time off-campus clinical experiences in conjunction with their last three semesters of on-campus clinics.
-The culminating clinical experience for SLP graduate student clinicians is the completion of two ten-week off-campus clinics (one in an educational setting and one in a medical setting) in their final semester.
-Upon graduation, students should demonstrate mastery of the clinical competencies necessary for practice as an independent beginning professional in the post-graduate clinical fellowship.
+The culminating clinical experiences for SLP graduate student clinicians are the completion of two off site clinics (one in an educational setting and one in a non-school setting) in the final two semesters.
+Upon graduation, students should demonstrate mastery of the clinical competencies necessary for practice as an independent beginning professional in the post-graduate clinical fellowship (CF).